atpascal07/Nexus-Status/README.md

 Try it!

-Demo Server (Location: Frankfurt - Germany): https://demo.kuma.pet/start-demo
+Demo Server (Location: Frankfurt - Germany): comming soone

 It is a temporary live demo, all data will be deleted after 10 minutes.
 Sponsored by [Uptime Kuma Sponsors](https://github.com/louislam/uptime-kuma#%EF%B8%8F-sponsors).